mouseless/baked/unreleased.md

     page's content list
 - `Dialog` component is now added which displays given content in dialog with action support
+- `ActionsAsFormsUxFeature` is added to render an action method as button, form dialog or form page according to the signature and placement of method

 ## Breaking Changes